Table of Contents

 Vitamin B6 (pyridoxine)

 It is essential for the nervous system development, and any deficiency will affect the brain of the fetus.
+It is essential for the metabolism of protein, carbohydrate and lipid.
 The recommended dose for pregnant women aged 14–50 is 1.9 mg of vitamin B6 per day.

 Vitamin B12 (cobalamin)

 It is essential for normal hematological and neurological functions.
 The recommended dose for pregnant women aged 14–50 is 2.6 μg per day.
 It is found in proteins extracted from animals.